Gornak40/algolymp/README.md

 3. Set the `ejudge.secret1` config parameter to `<secret>`.

 Useful in team contests in ICPC format.

+**Warning:** unlike other tools, this one will work only in Windows.
+I'm sorry about that.

 ### Flags
 - `-i` - contest id (required)